Reno 911!: Miami: Production

-The film stars Thomas Lennon, Ben Garant, Kerri Kenney-Silver, Cedric Yarbrough, Wendi McLendon-Covey, Niecy Nash, Carlos Alazraqui, Paul Rudd, David Koechner, and Mary Birdsong.
-Certain famed actors make cameos, namely Michael Ian Black (who co-starred with Lennon and Kenney in The State and Viva Variety), Patton Oswalt (Comedian and King of Queens co-star), Danny DeVito (also one of the film's executive producers), Paul Reubens (playing a different character than he plays on the series), Nick Swardson (who appears as his show character "Terry"), and Dwayne Johnson (professional wrestler The Rock).
+The film stars series regulars Thomas Lennon, Ben Garant, Kerri Kenney-Silver, Cedric Yarbrough, Wendi McLendon-Covey, Niecy Nash, Carlos Alazraqui, along with Paul Rudd, David Koechner, and Mary Birdsong.
+Certain famed actors make cameos, namely Michael Ian Black (who co-starred with Lennon and Kenney in The State and Viva Variety), Patton Oswalt (comedian and The King of Queens co-star), Danny DeVito (one of the film's executive producers), Paul Reubens (playing a different character than he plays on the series), Nick Swardson (who appears as his show character "Terry"), and Dwayne Johnson (professional wrestler The Rock).
 All members of The State appear in the film.

-The theme song, "Police and Thieves", is performed by Dave Grohl of the Foo Fighters and subsequent theme song "Do Little Things", is performed by "Changing Faces and Ivan Matias".
-This is alluded to by Lennon, Garant, and Kenney-Silver on one of the audio commentaries, who say they are not allowed to discuss who performed the song, but say viewers should "Google it" to find the answer.

-The film reprises some jokes from the original series for the benefit of first-time viewers, an example being Dangle's explanation for wearing shorts on the job, which was also featured in the first episode of the series.
+The theme song, "Police and Thieves", is performed by Dave Grohl of the Foo Fighters and subsequent theme song "Do Little Things" is performed by "Changing Faces and Ivan Matias".
+This is alluded to by Lennon, Garant, and Kenney-Silver on one of the audio commentaries, who say they are not allowed to discuss who performed the song, but advise that viewers "Google it" to find the answer.
+For the benefit of first-time viewers and unassuming moviegoers, the film reprises some jokes from the series, an example being Dangle's explanation for wearing shorts on the job, also featured in the pilot episode.

-Filming

 Principal photography took place throughout March 2006 in Miami and Southern California.

 Reception

 Box office

-Reno 911!: Miami opened in 2,702 venues and earned $10,273,477 in its debut, ranking fourth in the North American box office and second among the week's new releases.
-The film ended its run on May 3, 2007 with $20,342,161 domestically and $1,679,101 overseas for a worldwide total of $22,021,262.
-Based on a $10 million budget, the film was a moderate success.
+Reno 911!: Miami opened in 2,702 venues and earned $10.3 million in its debut, ranking fourth in the North American box office and second among the week's new releases.
+The film ended its run on May 3, 2007, with $20.3 million domestically and $1.7 million overseas for a worldwide total of $22 million.
+Based on a $10 million budget, it was a moderate success.

 Critical response

-The film received mostly mixed reviews from critics.
-It holds a 34% rating on review aggregator website Rotten Tomatoes based on 96 reviews, with an average of 5/10.
+Reno 911!: Miami received mostly mixed reviews from critics, holding a 35% rating on review aggregator website Rotten Tomatoes based on 100 reviews, with an average of 5.0/10.
 The site's consensus states: "Reno 911!'s anarchic brand of comedy loses much in translation to the big screen where it feels slapdash and shallow."
 Metacritic reports a 47 out of 100 score based on 22 critics, indicating "mixed or average reviews".